cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/README.txt

 There are also other query scripts.
 These all generally operate via CSV / Excel files (which in turn benefit from the mapping script (noted above)'s output).
 These are in the "ukopowerother" folder, and are noted in the README(s) within.

+In "essattatchment" are scripts related to the attachment of an ESS to a VRE site (e.g. wind).
+Using linear optimisation to maximise profit it charges and discharges from an ESS.
+This is also subject to further parameters for energy curtailment / export, which can work alongside the associated data inputs from "ukpowerother", which query BMRS to obtain these.